 •Offering English classes to community members

-Volunteers will participate in a pilot of Peace Corps’ newly-developed TEFL training program which provides you with a Peace Corps TEFL Certificate upon your successful completion of service.
+Volunteers will participate in the TEFL training program which provides you with a Peace Corps TEFL Certificate upon your successful completion of service.
 This program provides 120 hours of standardized training and practice teaching along with two years of supervised teaching experience framed through quarterly online learning events facilitated by Peace Corps Ecuador staff.
 This training is designed to prepare to respond to the goals of TEFL Volunteers: (1) building counterpart teacher capacity through teaching Communities of Practice, (2) improving student achievement in English, and (3) encouraging community engagement in school improvement and student learning.

 • Bachelor's degree in any discipline with state certification at the primary or secondary level in any discipline (English, TEFL, foreign language, art, or social science); or